Noah-Huppert/NoahHuppert.com/generator/README.md

 ### Order File
 Determines the order content will be displayed.

-A text file which holds a newline delimited list.
+A text file named `order.txt` which holds a newline delimited list.
 Placed in same directory as content.

 Values are IDs.